All it takes is one click, don't be a victim

 Text and phishing scams

-• messaging seems too good to be true or overfriendly/overly formal
+• Messaging seems too good to be true, or overly friendly or formal

 Do you know the specifics of 5 of the most common forms of phishing attacks?
-Click here to find out more about 5 phishing scams you may not recognize.
+Find out more about 5 phishing scams you may not recognize.

 Check, card, and peer-to-peer payment fraud